jeffsasaki/order-processor/README.md

 * Postgres
 * RabbitMQ

 To run the application in a containerized environment, ensure Docker is installed.
-From the root directory, Simply run:
+From the root directory, simply run:
 ```
 docker-compose up --build
 ```

-The application will be exposed on http://localhost:8080/

-This will insert two products into the products table:
+The application will be exposed on http://localhost:8080/.
+After running `docker-compose up --build`, this will insert two products into the products table:
 * Product ID 1: "Cow" for 4.99
 * Product ID 2: "Expensive Cow" for 1001.00